 A skeleton in the closet

-A secret source of shame, potentially ruinous if exposed, which a person or family makes efforts to conceal.
+The expression 'a skeleton in the closet' refers to a secret source of shame, potentially ruinous if exposed, which a person or family makes efforts to conceal.

 The phrase 'a skeleton in the closet' was coined in England in the 19th century.
-Since then the word 'closet' has become used primarily in England to mean 'water closet', i.e. lavatory - a possible hiding place for a skeleton I suppose, but not one with much potential.
+Since then the word 'closet' has become used primarily in England to mean 'water closet', that is, lavatory - a possible hiding place for a skeleton I suppose, but not one with much potential.
 The English now usually use 'a skeleton in the cupboard', with 'skeleton in the closet' more common in the USA.

 'A skeleton in the closet' undoubtedly originated as an allusion to an apparently irreproachable person or family having a guilty secret waiting to be uncovered.
 The close-at-hand domestic imagery of a closet or cupboard gives a sense of the ever-present risk of discovery.
 What isn't clear is whether the origin of the phrase lies in fiction or with real life, so to speak, skeletons.